khuynh134/Bookstore/backend/README.md

 # Backend of Bookstore
 The backend uses express, cors, mysql2, and dotenv.
 Use the command npm install when needed.
-To start the backend, use the command npm start.
 It is listening to the port 8081

 ## Set the login information in .env file